Promact-Ops/devops-reusable-templates/quickstart-templates/Template-04/README.md

 Create a `terraform.tfvars` file with your configuration:

-#### NOTE : please go through the Azure networking existing configration and also go through the azure networking documentation to ensure no errors on deployment
+#### NOTE : please go through the Azure networking existing configration and also go through the azure naming, networking and other related documentation to ensure no errors on deployment

 ```hcl
 # Required Variables